f5devcentral/f5-rseries-training/docs/rseries_multitenancy.rst

 Each r2000 Series appliance has 8 CPU cores (not vCPU’s), unlike the high-end (r10000) and mid-range (r5000) rSeries appliances there are no CPU's dedicated to the F5OS platform layer.
 Since there are no FPGA's that require dedicated CPU's to interface with, the F5OS platform layer processes can be spread across all the available CPU's.
 This allows for more CPU's to be used for tenancy.

-This leaves all 8 CPU cores left over for use by tenants on the r2800, and 4 CPU cores for the r2600.
-You can dedicate all CPU cores to one large tenant, or you can allocate smaller numbers of CPU cores per tenant so that you can deploy many tenants.
+This leaves all 8 CPU cores left over for use by a single tenant on the r2800, and 4 CPU cores for the r2600.
+You can dedicate all CPU cores to one large tenant, or you can allocate smaller numbers of CPU cores per tenant.
 Below are examples of the total number of CPU cores supported for each r2000 platform.

-The r2800 has 8 CPU cores total, There are zero CPU cores reserved for F5OS, and 8 CPU cores left over for use by tenants:
+The r2800 has 8 CPU cores total, There are zero CPU cores reserved for F5OS, and 8 CPU cores left over for use by the single tenant:

 .. image:: images/rseries_multitenancy/image11.png
   :align: center
   :scale: 40%

-The r2600 has 8 CPU cores total, 4 CPU cores are disabled via licensing, there are zero CPU cores reserved for F5OS, and 4 CPU cores left over for use by tenants:
+The r2600 has 8 CPU cores total, 4 CPU cores are disabled via licensing, there are zero CPU cores reserved for F5OS, and 4 CPU cores left over for use by the single tenant:

 .. image:: images/rseries_multitenancy/image12.png
   :align: center